-Call Firehouse Subs one hot franchise.
-Founded in 1994 by former firefighting brothers, Chris and Robin Sorensen, this fast-casual restaurant chain serves up large portions of hand-sliced, steamed meats at value pricing.
+Firehouse Subs is one hot franchise.
+Founded in 1994 by former firefighter brothers Chris and Robin Sorensen, this fast-casual restaurant chain serves up large portions of hand-sliced, steamed meats at value pricing.
 Firehouse Subs also has heart, as evidenced by their Firehouse Subs Public Safety Foundation supporting local communities.
-Its goal: To provide fire departments, law enforcement and emergency medical services with the tools, technology and training they need.
+Its goal: to provide fire departments, law enforcement and emergency medical services with the tools, technology and training they need.

 Startup costs: $192,600 - $318,600

 Consumers are becoming more health conscious and aware of nutrition information and calorie counts, which can make Pita Pit an attractive fast-food alternative.
 This franchise offers Lebanese-style pitas filled with leaner meats, cheeses, fresh veggies and creative toppings and sauces, from a spicy vinaigrette Secret Sauce to Ancho Chipotle.
 Pita Pit's on-the-go, healthier meal options range from kids' pitas to breakfast pitas and salads and soups.

 Startup costs: $365,000 - $2,400,000